dotnet/orleans/NuGets.md

 Package   | Purpose
 ------------- | -------------
-[Microsoft.Orleans.Server](http://www.nuget.org/packages/Microsoft.Orleans.Server/) | <br>Includes everything you need to host a silo, in a process or in Azure Worker Role.
+[Microsoft.Orleans.Server](http://www.nuget.org/packages/Microsoft.Orleans.Server/) | Includes everything you need to host a silo, in a process or in Azure Worker Role.
-[Microsoft.Orleans.Client](http://www.nuget.org/packages/Microsoft.Orleans.Client/) | <br>Includes everything you need for an Orleans client (frontend), in a process or in Azure Web Role.
+[Microsoft.Orleans.Client](http://www.nuget.org/packages/Microsoft.Orleans.Client/) | Includes everything you need for an Orleans client (frontend), in a process or in Azure Web Role.

 <br>